Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

-\begin{itemize} \item METEOR \cite{meteor} (recommended by\cite{suleiman}), functions similar to ROUGE, while being largely invariant to grammatical variants and synonyms. \item Sem-nCG \cite{akter} is a recent, semantically-aware metric focused on \textit{extractive} summarization. \item BERTScore \cite{bert_score} uses the similarity of the contextual embeddings between the generated and ground-truth summaries. \item $S^{3}$ \cite{s3} combines other evaluation metrics through a model, in order to produce an aggregated evaluation of the summary. \item BLANC \cite{blanc} is an unsupervised evaluation metric which does not depend on human-generated summaries, by exploiting NLP tasks. \end{itemize} This is by no means an exhaustive list of evaluation metrics.
-It is meant to demonstrate that the question of a capable successor to ROUGE is still an open one.
+\begin{itemize} \item METEOR \cite{meteor} (recommended by \cite{suleiman}), functions similarly to ROUGE, while being largely invariant to grammatical variants and synonyms. \item Sem-nCG \cite{akter} is a recent, semantically-aware metric focused on extractive summarization. \item BERTScore \cite{bert_score} uses the similarity of the contextual embeddings between the generated and the ground-truth summaries. \item $S^{3}$ \cite{s3} combines other evaluation metrics through a model, in order to produce an aggregated evaluation of the summary. \item BLANC \cite{blanc} is an unsupervised evaluation metric which does not depend on human-generated ground-truth summaries, by comparing BERT's performance on the Cloze task (on the source document) when it has and when it has not additional access to the generated summary. \item BARTScore \cite{bart_score} offers multiple directions (Faithfulness, Recall, Precision, F-score) which make it a flexible metric for different evaluation scenarios. \item Contextualized Topic Coherence Metrics \cite{CTC} are a group of metrics which evaluate the coherence and semantic similarity among the topics covered by a generated text. \end{itemize} Many more evaluation metrics have been proposed, but none has taken a foothold yet.
+The question of a capable successor to ROUGE is still an open one.